 In Figure 1, the disjunctive answer $f(a) \lor f(b)$ is semantically equivalent to the disjunction of the two individual answers f(a) and f(b).
 Hence, the disjunctive answer can never be the strongest true answer to the question - whenever the disjunctive answer is true, there will be another true answer, f(a) or f(b), asymmetrically entailing it.
-In contrast, in Figure 2, the disjunctive answer $\Box[f(a) \lor f(b)]$ can be the strongest true answer since it is semantically weaker than the disjunction of the two individual answers.
-If John's only reading obligation is to choose between a and b, the individual answers are false, and the disjunctive answer is the unique true answer and hence the strongest true answer.
+In contrast, in Figure 2, the disjunctive answer $\Box[f(a) \lor f(b)]$ can be the strongest true answer since it is semantically weaker than the disjunction of the two individual answers $\Box f(a)$ and $\Box f(b)$.
+For example, if John's only reading obligation is to read either a or b, the individual answers are false, and the disjunctive answer is the unique true answer and hence the strongest true answer.